josh-collinsworth/joco-sveltekit/src/lib/content/posts/sloptimism.md

 In fairness: that's not all AI optimists.
 I'm mostly describing the extreme ones.

-Even among the more moderate optimists, though—the ordinary people who just like the tech—the enthusiasm has always seemed…disproportionate, let's say.
+Even among the more moderate optimists, though—ordinary people who just like the tech—the enthusiasm has always seemed…disproportionate, let's say.

 It was always perplexing to me that so many of my peers seemed so eager to be across the divide from me; that they were so much more impressed with AI than I was, and so indifferent to what I felt were alarming flaws and drawbacks.